Afghanistan pullout chills US-German relations | DW | 31.08.2021

 Germany had rejected US calls to participate militarily in Vietnam.
 Instead, it embarked on a humanitarian relief mission, sending a hospital ship to the war zone in 1966, coordinated by and equipped with personnel from the German Red Cross (DRK).

-Doubt over the reasons presented for the Iraq stance was based on the findings of Germany's foreign intelligence service.
+Doubts that the invasion of Iraq was justified were based on the findings of Germany's foreign intelligence service.
 "According to our information at the time, the reasons Colin Powell had given before the United Nations Security Council were not substantiated, contrary to his account, and proved to be false," August Hanning, then president of the Federal Intelligence Service (BND), told Die Welt newspaper.

 'After four catastrophic years under Trump we had a very positive view of Joe Biden,' says historian Stephan Bierling